AI & Data Fundamentals

 What Is Computer Vision?

 It's easy to confuse computer vision with image processing, but the two solve different problems.
 Image processing manipulates an image, sharpening it, adjusting brightness, removing noise, without any understanding of its content.
-Computer vision, by contrast, analyzes an image to determine what it depicts and often takes some action based on that understanding, like flagging a defect or labeling an object.
-The two are often used together: image processing can clean up a picture so a computer vision model can interpret it more reliably.
+Computer vision works out what the image shows.
+It then acts on that, flagging a defect or labeling an object.
+The two often work together.
+Image processing cleans up a picture so the vision model can read it reliably.

 Why Computer Vision Matters

-Cameras and sensors are everywhere, in phones, vehicles, factories, and public spaces, generating a volume of visual data that no human team could review manually.
-Computer vision makes that data usable, turning raw pixels into structured information that a business can act on in real time, whether that's spotting a manufacturing defect before a product ships or helping a vehicle detect a pedestrian.
+Cameras and sensors are everywhere: phones, vehicles, factories, public spaces.
+No human team could review that much footage by hand.
+Computer vision makes that footage usable.
+It turns raw pixels into structured data a business can act on in real time.
+That might mean catching a defect before a product ships, or helping a car spot a pedestrian.

 It also matters because visual interpretation, once one of the hardest problems in AI, has advanced dramatically.
-Accuracy on tasks like object recognition has gone from roughly the level of a coin flip to matching or exceeding human performance in under a decade, largely thanks to deep learning.
+Object recognition used to be about as accurate as a coin flip.
+In under a decade, deep learning pushed it past human performance.
 That leap has opened the door to applications that weren't practical even a few years ago.

 How Computer Vision Works